screwdriver-cd/guide/docs/user-guide/configuration/settings.md

                 statuses: [SUCCESS, FAILURE]
 ```

-The settings email configuration can be set in `shared`, to apply to all jobs, or in an individual job.
-A job `email` configuration will completely override the `shared` setting.

 ## Slack
-To enable Slack notifications to be sent as a result of build events, invite the Slack user `screwdriver-bot` to your channel(s) and use the Slack setting in your Screwdriver yaml.
+To enable Slack notifications to be sent as a result of build events, invite the `screwdriver-bot` Slack bot to your channel(s) and use the Slack setting in your Screwdriver yaml.
 You can configure a list of one or more Slack channels to notify.
 You can also configure when to send a slack notification, e.g. when the build status is `SUCCESS` and/or `FAILURE`.
 If you don't configure the build status, it'll default to sending notifications on `FAILURE` only.

 ### Examples